alexaschor/alexaschor/README.md

 PGP: `6AF9 7901 4077 E95A FFA0 7DC8 A788 7381 14D7 18D4`

-I'm currently looking for PhD positions in computer graphics or geometry processing to start in Fall 2024.

 I presented my recent publication "A Shape Modulus for Fractal Geometry Generation" at Eurographics SGP2023.
 See the paper and code [here](https://github.com/alexaschor/JuliaShapeModulus).

 <!---